matheushent/word-count/README.md

 - `kubernetes.tf` the Kubernetes provider is included in this file so the EKS module can complete successfully.
 Otherwise, it throws an error when creating `kubernetes_config_map.aws_auth`.

 In the `deploy-wc-kubernetes` folder is the workspace for the service to run inside the EKS cluster:
-- `kubernetes.tf` the real Kubernetes provider, which deploys the `wc` service using the Docker image (`zsinx6/word-count`) created for the `service` hosted [here](https://hub.docker.com/repository/docker/zsinx6/word-count), there is also a LoadBalancer, which routes the traffic from the external load balancer to pods matching the selector (in this case, the `service`).
-The output is definied to return the external ip address of the service.
+- `kubernetes.tf` the Kubernetes provider, which deploys the `wc` service using the Docker image (`zsinx6/word-count`) created for the word-count service hosted [here](https://hub.docker.com/repository/docker/zsinx6/word-count), there is also a LoadBalancer, which routes the traffic from the external load balancer to pods matching the selector (in this case, the `service`).
+The output is defined to return the external ip address of the service.

 ### Deploy Instructions
 **Warning: there could be charges when running this, since the deploy is at AWS**

 Since the project uses AWS, it is expected to have the aws-cli already installed and configured (see [here](https://docs.aws.amazon.com/cli/index.html) for detailed information).